 Rheumatoid arthritis is an auto immune condition that causes the body to work against itself, breaking down joints and resulting in pain, swelling, stiffness and deformity around the joint.
 Your range of motion as well as ability to walk can become affected with rheumatoid arthritis like osteoarthritis, as toes can become deformed and hammered.

-Based on the findings a treatment plan will be prescribed.
-A combination of treatment options may be prescribed including:
+Based on the findings an arthritis treatment plan will be prescribed.
+A combination of arthritis treatment options may be prescribed including: